thomjur/home_page/projects/religionml_for_editing.md

 ### Querying the Corpus & Retrieving Data

 The new web application should offer possibilities to query and retrieve the (annotated) corpus data.
-The users should be able to download both the corpus and the (meta) data deriving from the annotations via a structured REST API or as simple .csv files.
+The users should be able to download both the corpus and the (meta) data deriving from the annotations via a structured REST API or as simple CSV files.
 This step underlines the necessity to use anonymized and licence-free data only.

 ### Machine Learning & Other Use Cases of the ReligionML Corpus